seanverano/seanverano/README.md

 </p>
 <details>
 <summary align="center"><b>BONUS FACT</b></summary>
-    <p align="center">😄 When I was an engineering student in college, the only subject that I failed was related to computer programming, but that setback motivated my transition into the tech sector.
+    <p align="center">😄 When I was an engineering student in college, the only subject that I failed was related to computer programming, but that roadblock motivated my transition into the digital realm.
         <i><span style="font-size: larger;"><br><br>What doesn’t kill you makes you stronger, right?</span></i>
 </details>
 </p>